SummerSlam (2006): Main event Matches

 The fifth match was for the World Heavyweight Championship between Batista and the champion King Booker.
-During the match, Booker set Batista up for the scissors kick, but as he performed the move, Batista countered it into a suplex powerslam.
-Batista tried a Batista Bomb, but Queen Sharmell interfered by kicking Batista as he tried to lift Booker.
-As a result, Booker was disqualified, so Batista won the match but not the title because a title cannot change hands by disqualification.
+During the match, King Booker set Batista up for the scissors kick, but as he performed the move, Batista countered it into a suplex powerslam.
+Batista tried a Batista Bomb, but Queen Sharmell interfered by attacking Batista as he tried to lift King Booker.
+As a result, King Booker was disqualified, so Batista won the match but not the title because a title cannot change hands by disqualification.

 The sixth match was a tag team match between D-Generation X (DX) (Shawn Michaels and Triple H) and The McMahons (Vince and Shane).
 Before the beginning of the match, the Spirit Squad interfered on the behalf of the McMahons but were tossed out by DX until Finlay, William Regal, Mr. Kennedy, and The Big Show interfered.
 Triple H controlled the first three, while Michaels fought Big Show, who chokeslammed Triple H through a broadcast table.
 The match officially began as the McMahons took advantage and performed several tag team moves on DX, including the Hart Attack and the Doomsday Device.
 Shane tried to pin Michaels, but Michaels kicked out of the move and got up.
 He clotheslined Shane and tagged in Triple H. The McMahons were knocked to the floor, but Umaga interfered as the final man on the behalf of the McMahons.
 Armando Alejandro Estrada distracted the referee while Umaga delivered the Samoan Spike to Triple H. He also tried a Samoan Spike on Michaels, but Kane came to prevent Umaga from attacking DX by chasing him away.
 Vince tried to take advantage of Umaga's attack by pinning Triple H, but Triple H kicked out of the cover.
 Vince attacked the referee and then put a trash can on the face of Triple H, who was lying in the corner.
 Shane tried a Coast-To-Coast on Triple H, but Michaels performed Sweet Chin Music on Shane.
 Vince tried to rescue his son, but a trash can was smashed on his head by Triple H. Michaels superkicked Vince, who went straight into Triple H's Pedigree for DX's pinfall victory.